The Story of Yorkshire Tea

-Yorkshire Tea first filled teapots in 1977.
+Yorkshire Tea was launched in 1977 with the founding principles of buying the best teas and careful blending to suit the water.
 Initially launched for Yorkshire water and Yorkshire people, Yorkshire Tea soon won the loyalty of tea drinkers further afield – both across the UK and even worldwide.

 Today Yorkshire Tea is exported to over 20 countries and holds a Royal Warrant of Appointment for HRH The Prince of Wales.
 To find out more about Yorkshire Tea, our products and how we work visit our website: https://www.yorkshiretea.co.uk/